 If you are interested in having someone from our team lead a workshop at your organization, please contact us to discuss your proposed workshop topic and our availability, speaking fees and travel arrangements.

 Below is a brief summary of the themes of previous keynote addresses and workshops.
 We welcome suggestions to present on other topics within our fields of expertise.

 Your average person spends seven hours a day online, bombarded by articles, ads, social media posts and more.
 This tsunami of information affects how we see the world and feel about people, products and events.
 Given the influence of media on our lives, it is essential to be able to think critically about media’s accuracy, claims and agendas.
 This workshop helps participants appreciate the core functions of media in society; fosters critical thinking about who owns the media and why; and equips participants to distinguish good quality content from bad.

 Writing for a Global Audience

 After graduating, most people cease to have a captive audience for their written work.
 The public — unlike our teachers — is not obliged to read what we put down in pen.
 Yet, having the ability to capture an audience’s attention and convince them of your message is a powerful skill that is useful in any line of work.
 This workshop teaches participants how to bring journalistic skills to everyday writing, enabling them to write with power, precision and flair.

 How to Conduct an Interview

 Interviewing is not a skill that is commonly taught in schools or companies.
 But knowing how to interview well is an indispensable skill.
-Good interviews draw out untapped insights and human elements from sources, ultimately changing how the interviewer and audiences understand issues and other people.
+Good interviews draw out untapped insights, ultimately changing how the interviewer and audiences understand issues and other people.
 This workshop teaches participants core interviewing techniques such as what to look for in an interviewee; how to arrange and prepare effectively for an interview; what questions to ask and when; and how to build rapport and trust with interviewees.